6 Best Free Language Learning Apps That Are Worth Trying

 Duolingo offers both free and premium plans.
 Here’s a quick overview:

 How does it do this?
 Memrise uses video clips of native speakers in real-life situations.
-This way, you’re not just memorizing words but also seeing how they’re used in context.
+This way, you’re memorizing words and seeing how they’re used in context.

 But it’s not just about listening.
 Memrise also uses a tool called MemBot.
 This little helper pops up to remind you of the words you’ve learned, helping to reinforce them in your memory.